pinting/oraculum/README.md

 |Q_G| \;\le\; |Q_{\mathrm{inc}}| \times |Q_{\mathrm{exc}_1}| \times \cdots \times |Q_{\mathrm{exc}_k}|
 ```

-On a three-table schema $k$ is 85 and it grows with the schema, so that product is never built.
+In a typical configuration $k$ is 85 and it grows with the input, so that product is never built.
 Instead the members stay separate automata, all of them are fed the same token and the difference is taken **when the word is asked whether it may end** rather than in the state space:

 ```math
 \begin{aligned}